-I learned why you should never lie one September saturday when my 7-year daughter played in her first soccer game.
+I learned why you should never lie one September Saturday after my 7-year-old daughter played in her first ever soccer game.
 She and her sister were worried when the coach sent out an email the night before the game saying, “No jewelry may be worn while playing the game of soccer.
 If you are thinking of getting our child’s ears pierced in the near future, wait.”

 She was right.